MQuillian/CS361/README.md

 "userId": AjsJgh35has, "darkMode": False

 NOTES:
-* The userid value will be a randomized, 12 character alphanumeric string
+* The userId value will be a randomized, 12 character alphanumeric string
-* The darkmode value will be whatever value was contained in the query parameter received in the request
+* The darkMode value will be whatever value was contained in the query parameter received in the request

 <u>Diagram</u>